MileHacker Logo

 Venture beyond the well-known spots to discover Camiguin's quieter treasures.

-• Bahay Bakasyonan sa Camiguin (Old Volcano Beach Resort): Offers good access to the Walkway to the Old Volcano and unique views of the Sunken Cemetery from its beachfront.
+• Bahay Bakasyonan sa Camiguin (Old Volcano Beach Resort): Offers easy access to the Walkway to the Old Volcano and unique views of the Sunken Cemetery from its beachfront.

-• Tangub Hot Spring: A less developed natural hot spring located directly by the sea, offering warm spring water mixing with cool ocean water at high tide.
+• Tangub Hot Spring: A less developed natural hot spring located directly on the coast, offering warm spring water mixing with cool ocean water at high tide.
 An unique natural spa experience.

 • Mt.
 Timpoong and Mt.
 Catarman: Camiguin's two highest peaks.
 They offer more challenging, less-traveled trails for seasoned hikers.
 Local guides are absolutely required for these treks.